xicato/xig-documentation/api_doc.md

     , "NetworkName" : Nullable String
     }
     ```
+    _\*For various reasons, this can't be treated as an integer, but it almost always is the string form of one._
     Each Sensor is a JSON dict containing the following fields and their associated types:
     ```
     { "01.
 Device ID" : String